Open Electricity Market (OEM) Singapore – 10 Important Things to Know

 There is no law or regulation on electricity prices, so retailers can literally sell it to you at any price, but thanks to stiff competition in the market, prices are the lowest it’s been in a long time.

 The EMA changes the electricity tariff every quarter (Jan, Apr, Jul and Oct of every year).
-In the second quarter of 2019 (1 Apr to 30 Jun) the tariff was $0.2439 per kWh, but as of 1 Jul 2019 it has risen to $0.2592.
-The new tariff will be valid until 30 Sep, after which it may rise or fall.
+The current quarter of 2019 (1 Oct to 31 Dec), the tariff is $0.2507 per kWh, which is a 3.3% drop from the last quarter.

 Now, let’s look at the price of electricity if you switch to another electricity retailer.

-Average price of electricity for fixed price plans = $0.1883 per kWh
+Lowest price of electricity for fixed price plans = $0.1762 per kWh

-Average discount for “discount of regulated tariff” plans = 21% off
+Best discount for “discount of regulated tariff” plans = 25% off

-The discount of regulated tariff plans are less attractive, but that’s because it’s pegged to the tariff, which means you will benefit from any drop in the price, just like the recent dip from Q1 ($0.2552 kWh) to Q2 ($0.2439 kWh).
+Compared to the fixed rate’s 30% off, these “lower discounts” may seem less attractive.
+However, that’s only because it’s pegged to the tariff, which means that you will benefit from any drop in the price, just like the recent dip from Q3 ($0.2592 kWh) to Q4 ($0.2507 kWh).

-The discounts range from 15% to 25%, but most retailers offer 22% to 23% off only.
-Based on current electricity prices, that’s about the same discount as the fixed rate plans.
-If the tariff continues to fall (however likely that is!), “discount off regulated tariff” plans will become more attractive than fixed plans.
+If the tariff continues to fall (however likely that is!), “discount off regulated tariff” plans may become more attractive than fixed plans.

 What are some benefits of the Open Electricity Market (OEM)?